 In addition to using magnification, our office also uses fiber optic hand pieces (drills) for many procedures.
 These allow greater illumination to the area of concern and help us to produce the best results.

-Dr. McNamara chooses carefully which and when radiographs are taken.
+Dr. Ding chooses carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal, equivalent to a couple of hours of direct sunlight for a full set of x-rays.